hathach/tinyusb/docs/reference/supported.rst

 Supported MCUs
 ==============

-.. admonition:: Warning
-   :class: warning

-   This table is a WIP! the data is not correct, tho if a device is listed, it likely works as a usb full speed device at the least.

 +--------------+-----------------------+----------------------+----------------------+----------------------+-----------------+--------------+
 | Manufacturer | Family                | Device               | Host                 | Highspeed            | Driver          | Note         |
 +==============+=======================+======================+======================+======================+=================+==============+